-- Posting on College website - Direct email to students/faculty/staff via SUNY Orange account (@sunyorange.edu) - Usage of New York Alert that delivers notices via land line, cell phone, text message, voicemail and FAX available (sign up via Banner at MySUNYOrange) - Direct email to College "alert" list (sign up at www.sunyorange.edu/alert/email/subscribe.shtml) - Posting on College's Facebook and Twitter pages - Audio announcement on College switchboard (845-344-6222) - Announcement on local radio stations (see current Student Handbook for a list of local radio stations)
+- Posting on College website - Direct email to students/faculty/staff via SUNY Orange account (@sunyorange.edu) - Usage of New York Alert that delivers notices via landline, cell phone, text message, voicemail and FAX available (sign up via Banner at MySUNYOrange) - Direct email to College "alert" list (sign up at www.sunyorange.edu/alert/email/subscribe.shtml) - Posting on College's Facebook and Twitter pages - Audio announcement on College switchboard (845-344-6222) - Announcement on local radio stations (see current Student Handbook for a list of local radio stations)

+PLEASE WAIT for the College announcement.
+DO NOT CALL ANY INSTRUCTOR, THE HOSPITAL OR THE COLLEGE.
 The same directions as for all other College students and College instructors apply to nursing students and nursing faculty.